Dr Carole Torsney

 Torsney C and Fitzgerald M. Spinal dorsal horn cell receptive field size is increased in adult rats following neonatal hindpaw skin injury.
 J Physiol 550(1): 255-61, 2003

-Torsney C and Fitzgerald M. Age-dependent effects of peripheral inflammation upon the electrophysiological properties of neonatal rat dorsal horn neurons.
+Torsney C & Fitzgerald M. Age-dependent effects of peripheral inflammation upon the electrophysiological properties of neonatal rat dorsal horn neurons.
 J Neurophysiol 87(3):1311-7, 2002

 Information for students: